MaryamElkadi/adline/IMPLEMENTATION_SUMMARY.md

 - User management (to be implemented)

 ### Sample Data
-Sample data has been added for demonstration purposes.
-You can:
+Sample data has been added for demonstration purposes:
-- View categories and products on the home page
+- 8 categories: Business Cards, Stickers, Boxes, Bags, Paper Products, Packaging, Cartons, Promotional Gifts
-- Browse all products on the products page
+- 20+ products with realistic pricing
-- Modify or delete data through the admin interface (to be implemented)
+- All data can be modified or deleted through the admin interface (to be implemented)

 ## 🔧 Technical Stack